Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ### HERO Roller

 If you would like more flexibility in creating macros you might consider adding [Hero Roller](https://wiki.roll20.net/Script:HeroRoller) to your game.
-It is not currently 100% compatible due to a case sensitivity problem (HS6e uses *OCV* and HS6eH uses *ocv*).
-Adding a fix for this issue is on my list of things to do.
+Version 1.3.1 of Hero Roller adds support for HS6eH attribute names.

 # <a id="tokens">Tokens</a>